ding-lab/MouseTrap2/testing/README.md

 ## Running using CWL

-CWL tools and workflows are run directly from host computer using `rabix`, without need to explicitly start docker container.
-These come in two flavors:
+CWL tools and workflows are run directly from host computer using `rabix`, without explicitly starting docker container.

-**rename MouseTrap2 to DisambiguateFilter**

-* :
+* `run.DisambiguateFilter-CWL.sh` will execute the DisambiguateFilter CWL tool
+* `../run.MouseTrap2.sh` will execute the DisambiguateFilter tool followed by the TinDaisy workflow

+# Test Data
 ## Test Data: NIX5.10K

 The `NIX5.10K` dataset consists of the first 10K reads of the `14311X5` sample.
 It is obtained from